 When I’m not doing therapy, I spend most of my time hanging out with my three sons and husband.
 I like getting alone time when I can, usually browsing at bookstores or the library or getting my heart rate up by hiking uphill or jogging.
 My personal goal is to use each day to create a life worth living—for me that means a life of balance, authenticity, and gusto—so that I can help my clients do the same.

 Ready to work with me?
-Request an appointment at The Game Changer Group’s booking site.
+Request an appointment at The Integrative Counseling Center’s booking site.